-Northeastern Illinois University places special emphasis on your first year.
-We know from research and experience that building a strong foundation your first year is the key to your future success.
+The First-Year Experience (FYE) program at NEIU is dedicated to providing you with the skills, tools and knowledge to support your transition into college.
+We know from research and experience that building a strong foundation in your first year is key to your future success.

-Ready to register for an FYE course?
-Complete the following steps first:
+How do I register for an FYE course?

 Your advisor will help you pick an FYE class at orientation.
 First-year students must meet with their advisor to register for classes.
 If you are unable to attend any of the orientation sessions and would still like to register for classes, please call the Advising Center at (773) 442-5470.
 Students admitted to Project Success, Proyecto Pa’Lante or Wentworth Scholars, contact your advisor with the appropriate program or contact the program office if you’re not sure who your advisor is.